-First period tardy sweep is conducted daily.
+Tardy sweeps are conducted frequently.
 In order to be on time to class, students should be on campus by 8:25 a.m. each day.
 Students are considered on-time if they are in their class when the bell is done ringing.
 Campus Security Officers will conduct tardy sweeps throughout the day.
 Tardies are inexcusable and subject to discipline.
 Consequences for tardies may result in the following: